 The program may provide transportation for school-age children going to/from school.
 This transportation will done by vehicles owned by the YMCA or by school transportation.
-A child care staff member with first aid, communicable diseases and CPR trainings will be present on YMCA owned vehicles.
+A child care staff member with first aid, child abuse, communicable diseases and CPR trainings will be present on YMCA owned vehicles.
+In the event of disaster while transporting children, EMS/911 will be called immediately.